-Since the early 1990’s the national teen pregnancy rate has drastically declined.
-In fact, it has declined 39% in Lebanon County.
+Since the early 1990s, the national teen pregnancy rate has drastically declined.
+In fact, it has declined by 39% in Lebanon County.
 A great reason to celebrate the accomplishments of the work done at Lebanon Family Health Services!
 However, we did not do it alone.
-Through the combined efforts of parents, schools and community partnerships we have been able to make great strides in this public health challenge.
+Through the combined efforts of parents, schools, and community partnerships we have been able to make great strides in this public health challenge.
 We still have work to do though and parents play a vital role.
-In fact, teens site parents (not peers) as being their biggest influence regarding issues of sexuality.
+In fact, teens cite parents (not peers) as being their biggest influence regarding issues of sexuality.
 This month we bring awareness to the importance of parents talking to teens about sexual decision making.
 For information and resources please visit:

 Every day at LFHS we work with our community to finally “kick the butt” for good!
 However, in the month of November, the national “Great American Smoke out” is the time we come together as a country to take action.
 At LFHS we are working with businesses in the community to implement a Freedom From Smoking program.
 If your place of business is interested in beginning a class, contact us at 273‑6741.
 In the meantime, learn more about kicking the butt at:

-On December 1 of every year we recognize “World AIDS Day”.
-Since the advent of the AIDS epidemic in the 1980’s, public awareness, scientific research and medical advances have come a long way.
+On December 1 of every year, we recognize “World AIDS Day”.
+Since the advent of the AIDS epidemic in the 1980s, public awareness, scientific research, and medical advances have come a long way.
 While AIDS remains a prominent threat and has been identified as one of the most destructive pandemics in world history, public health experts can embrace the progress that has been made.
-The challenge for our current generation, a generation that has never known a world without AIDS, is to continue the efforts of awareness, prevention and medical research.
+The challenge for our current generation, a generation that has never known a world without AIDS, is to continue the efforts of awareness, prevention, and medical research.
 At LFHS we do free and confidential testing for HIV/AIDS and encourage our community to support awareness efforts.
 Visit the following websites for more information: